Crunchy chocolate chip cookies with a little cocoa powder and coffee for an even yummier treat!

 - Add in egg mixture and whisk well.
 Sift in the flour mixture and mix using a cutting motion with a spatula.
 Press the dough against sides of the bowl to form dough.
 Stir in chocolate chips.
 (If you like diced almond, add in 40g)

 - Drop by tsp onto a baking sheet or parchment paper.
 Using the back of the spoon, flatten the top slightly.
-Bake for about 20 minutes or until nicely brown.
-Let cool on wire racks before storing in airtight container.
+Bake in preheated oven at 160C for about 20-22 minutes or until nicely brown.
+Let tray cool slightly on wire rack for a few mins, before transferring the cookies onto the rack to cool completely.
+Store in airtight container.

 Here’s the old picture!